-For a more precise answer to the question of how much is property in Turkey, potential buyers should narrow it down to a specific region.
-Like many other real estate markets of the world, prices vary from villages to towns to cities and considering Turkey, is the 37th largest country; there are many destinations to choose from.
+For a more precise answer to how much is property in Turkey, potential homebuyers should narrow it down to a specific region.
+Like many other real estate markets, the purchase price varies from villages to towns to cities.
+Considering Turkey is the 37th largest country, any home buyer has many destinations to choose from.
 Many buyers ask us if the property is cheap in Turkey, and our answer is always yes, especially when comparing with other markets like the UK, America, or Spain.

 In this article, we look at regions leading the Turkish real estate market and what makes them stand out as desirable places for home buyers and anyone looking to invest in property.
 From Istanbul to the luxury hub of Yalikavak, to neighbourhoods of Antalya, each has something unique to offer, and the information will help you decide if it is the ideal place to find your dream home.